First things first: My pronouns are she/her or they/them, and I identify as queer.

 I live in the middle of nowhere on a small farm.
 I like to say I’m a gardener.
 I’m currently obsessed with hiking and backpacking — I’m collecting survival gear like some kind of doomsday prepper.
 I’m a vegetarian.
 I collect rocks, seashells and beach glass.
 I love flowers.
 I love tiny things.
 I am an expert crocheter, a competent seamstress, and a novice knitter.
 I’m teaching myself to play the ukulele.

 I have three children — one child in the Navy, one attending a small liberal arts college, and one in high school, still at home.
 I have an incredible partner named Molly.
-We’ve got a pit bull dog, a bunch of cats, a duck, some chickens, and a ball python snake.
+We’ve got two bully-breed dogs, a bunch of cats, a duck, some chickens, and a ball python snake.

 I earned an M.F.A. in creative writing in 2013.
 I teach LGBTQ Studies at Kent State University.
 Professionally, I’m growing into my roles as professor, writer, activist, advocate.
 I write prose poems, memoir pieces, and short stories; I’m working, at snail’s pace, on a novel titled Glow.